nullkarma/phoney/README.md

 Running `phoney` for the first time, it will initially create the Database after downloading the oui.txt

-### Listing OUIs my Manufacturer
+### Listing OUIs by Manufacturer

 ```bash
 phoney interface -M Apple -l
 ```

-If you run the upper commond without `-l`, the `interface` MAC address will be changed to a random value picked from your `-M` Argument.
+If you run the upper command without `-l`, the `interface` MAC address will be changed to a random value picked from your `-M` Argument.
 If there is more than one match, `phoney` will ask you to pick a Manufacturer.

 ### Search a Manufacturer by OUI/MAC